 Rent a boat in Lanzarote and enjoy the island’s many offerings.

-Because of the island’s excellent location at the head of the archipelago, a yacht charter in Lanzarote is a fantastic option as you can the easily travel the length of the island chain.
+Because of the island’s excellent location at the head of the archipelago, a sailing holiday in Lanzarote is a fantastic option as you can easily travel the length of the island chain.
 One of the more popular sailing routes in the Canary Islands starts in Lanzarote.
 From the marina, sail southwest to Gran Canaria, which is known for its alluring black and white sand beaches.
 From Las Palmas (Gran Canaria), make your way to the popular island of Tenerife.
 The island is dominated by Mt.
 Teide and also offers gorgeous beaches and family fun parks.
-After a day or so in Tenerife, make a stop in Arrecife before heading back to Lanzarote.
+After a day or so in Tenerife, make a stop in Arrecife before sailing back to Lanzarote.

 The larger islands include well-provisioned marinas such as Corralejo on Fuerteventura, Pasito Blanco on Gran Canaria, and San Miguel on Tenerife.
 Every island has at least one harbour to recharge and restock.

 A Lanzarote sailing holiday will allow you to enjoy steady, warm seas.
 Water surface temperatures regularly rise above 20°C in the summer.
 Arrecife is well provisioned for even large boats, with easy docking facilities.
 Concrete mooring blocks are readily available and dropping anchor is rarely necessary, although possible.
 Depths are 30m to 40m.
 The area is surrounded by shoals and reefs, so it’s advisable to seek entrance instructions from the helpful experts at the port.
 Alternatively, you can request a skipper for your holiday through Zizoo.